billbrod/rpg_notes/docs/characters/zo.md

 ### Growth Advancements:

 <!--- to change these to "filled in", remove the `{ .unchecked }` bit at the end -->
-- Take a new move from your playbook :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
+- Take a new move from your playbook :material-check-circle: :material-check-circle:{ .unchecked }
 - Take a new move from another playbook :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
 - Raise a stat by +1 (maximum of +2 in any given stat)
 - Shift your center one step :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
-- Unlock your Moment of Balance :material-check-circle:{ .unchecked } :material-check-circle:{ .unchecked }
+- Unlock your Moment of Balance :material-check-circle: :material-check-circle:{ .unchecked }

 ## Moves